Danijel Miškić

-Danijel Miškić (born 11 October 1993) is a Croatian football central midfielder who plays in Russia for Ural Yekaterinburg.
+Danijel Miškić (born 11 October 1993) is a Croatian football central midfielder.

 Career

 Miškić started off in the Croatia Sesvete academy before moving to the Dinamo Zagreb academy where he spent 6 season moving up the ranks.
 A youth international, he was then sent to the Druga HNL subsidiary Radnik Sesvete on loan in 2011, remaining there for two seasons.
 Moving to Lokomotiva in the summer on 2013, he made his Prva HNL debut on 22 July 2013, coming in the 70th minute of the 2–1 away win against Osijek for Filip Mrzljak.
 That, however, remained his only cap for the team, and he moved the following winter to Celje in the Slovenian PrvaLiga.
 On 25 July 2016, he joined Olimpija Ljubljana and signed a three-year contract.

-On 7 August 2018, Olimpija announced the transfer of Miškić to the Russian Premier League club FC Orenburg.
+On 7 August 2018, Olimpija announced the transfer of Miškić to the Russian Premier League club Orenburg.

 On 13 August 2020, he moved to another Russian Premier League club Ural Yekaterinburg.
+On 31 May 2023, Miškić extended his contract with Ural.